-The West Virginia Board of Examiners for Registered Professional Nurses at the emergency meeting on April 3, 2020 reviewed, considered and approved changes for RN and APRN practice in response to the COVID-19 pandemic.
+The West Virginia Board of Registered Nurses, at the emergency meeting on April 3, 2020, reviewed, considered and approved changes for RN and APRN practice in response to the COVID-19 pandemic.

 Pursuant to the Governor’s Executive Order 17-20

-permitting the West Virginia Board of Examiners for Registered Professional Nurses, in their discretion, to suspend or modify the requirements for the administration of anesthesia, the Board suspends and modifies the requirement contained in W. Va.
+permitting the West Virginia Board of Registered Nurses, in their discretion, to suspend or modify the requirements for the administration of anesthesia, the Board suspends and modifies the requirement contained in W. Va.
 Code §30-7-15 as follows:

 Requirements for supervision or presence of any other healthcare provider when anesthesia is administered by a certified registered nurse anesthetist (CRNAs) (WV Code §30-7-15) is suspended.